umpire274/enigma/README.md

 - **Extensibility**
   Historical components and modern crypto-based transformations can coexist.

-This makes Enigma suitable for:
+This makes Rotorix suitable for:

 - educational purposes
 - cryptographic experimentation